danielweidman/pixmob-ir-reverse-engineering/README.md

 You will, of course, need non-empty batteries in your PixMob bracelet/other device to make it work.
 If you received the bracelet at an event more than a few days ago, you will most likely need to replace the batteries.
 The process for doing this differs by bracelet type.
 This is easier on some models than others.

 - Some bracelets have a circular battery cover with an indent that one can insert a coin into and turn counter-clockwise to remove.
 These take 2 CR2032s batteries.
 - Some bracelets have a white plastic rectangular module embedded in a black rubber wristband.
 The module can be opened by pulling the two tabs on the sides outwards.
-After that, the batters can be removed by inserting a pen on the bottom side of the module to push the batteries out the top.
+After that, the batteries can be removed by inserting a pen on the bottom side of the module to push the batteries out the top.
 These take two CR1632 batteries.
 - Other bracelets may unfortunately need to pried open and potentially taped back together.
-Most of these take 2 CR1632 batteries.

 ## Contributing
 Feel free to open an issue or pull request if you have any improvements to make or if you are able to glean anything new and action-worthy about the IR packet structure.
 I'm also happy to answer any questions about how to get things up and running.